-Going forward; I am optimistic that metal prices will increase due to a combination of factors.
-Our number one priority in 2016 is to stay focussed and to continue building value by adding metal to Copper Fox's balance sheet.
+Going forward; I am optimistic that metal prices will continue to increase due to a combination of factors.
+Our number one priority in 2018 is to stay focused and to continue building value by adding metal to Copper Fox's balance sheet.
 If successful, this work combined with a return to a positive commodity cycle is expected to increase our asset valuation leading to a more robust company valuation and shareholder returns.

 Elmer B. Stewart, P.Geo., M.Sc.